Mathias-Boulay/Date_changer_for_programs./README.md

 You just need to change the TARGETED_YEAR and the TARGET_DIRECTORY lines to get started.

 # Known issues:
-- This script MUST be without spaces or any kind a special caracters.
+- The script's name MUST be without spaces or any kind of special characters.
-- If there is already an instance of the targeted program, it may not work.
+- If there is already an instance of the targeted program, it may not work (eg. Notepad ++).